 Rationale: You call overseas every single day, whether it’s for business or personal purposes, but you need a plan that won’t break the bank.
 Unlimited calls are preferable for this type of use, although it’s worth remembering that most plans have acceptable use policies that won’t quite allow you to keep the line open 24/7.

-Lebara’s Unlimited plan offers unlimited calls to 50 countries.
+Lebara’s Extra Large plan offers unlimited calls to 50 countries.
 Specifically, that’s unlimited calls to landlines and mobiles in Argentina, Austria, Brazil, Brunei Darussalam, Canada, Chile, China, Colombia, Costa Rica, Cyprus, Czech Republic, Denmark, Finland, French Guiana, Germany, Hong Kong, Iceland, India, Indonesia, Ireland, Israel, Japan, Luxembourg, Malaysia, Malta, Mexico, Netherlands, New Zealand, Norway, Peru, Puerto Rico, Reunion, Romania, Singapore, Slovakia, South Korea, Sweden, Switzerland, Thailand, the United Kingdom and the United States.

 It also offers unlimited fixed line calls (but not mobile ones) to Estonia, France, Hungary, Italy, Poland, Portugal, Spain, Taiwan and Venezuela.
 Throw in 14GB of data to use in Australia and unlimited standard national calls and SMS, and it’s a very compelling deal.